apache/struts-site/source/core-developers/action-file-upload.md

 ## Basic Usage

-The `org.apache.struts2.interceptor.FileUploadInterceptor` interceptor is included as part of the `defaultStack` and named `fileUpload`.
+The `org.apache.struts2.interceptor.ActionFileUploadInterceptor` interceptor is included as part of the `defaultStack` and named `actionFileUpload`.
 As long as the required libraries are added to your project you will be able to take advantage of the Struts 2 file upload capability.
 Configure an Action mapping for your Action class as you typically would.

 ### Example action mapping: